RedStoneMango/MangoPlayer/README.md

 Get the latest version of **MangoPlayer** from the [Releases page](https://github.com/RedStoneMango/MangoPlayer/releases).
 Choose the installer that matches your operating system:

-- `MangoPlayer-XX.XX.XX-windows-x64` for 64-bit Windows
+- `MangoPlayer_XX.XX.XX_windows_x64` for 64-bit Windows
-- `MangoPlayer-XX.XX.XX-mac-arm64` for Apple Silicon (arm64) Macs
+- `MangoPlayer_XX.XX.XX_mac_arm64` for Apple Silicon (arm64) Macs
-- `MangoPlayer-XX.XX.XX-mac-x64` for Intel-based Macs
+- `MangoPlayer_XX.XX.XX_mac_x64` for Intel-based Macs
-- `MangoPlayer-XX.XX.XX-linux-x64` for 64-bit Linux
+- `MangoPlayer_XX.XX.XX_linux_x64` for 64-bit Linux
-- `MangoPlayer-XX.XX.XX-linux-arm64` for ARM64-based Linux systems
+- `MangoPlayer_XX.XX.XX_linux_arm64` for ARM64-based Linux systems

+> ⚠️ Please note that the release files may not be up to date with the repository, as the releases only contain the latest stable version of the app.
+If you are looking for this stable version's code, download the `Source code` file found among the release assets.

 ---